sundial-protocol/docs/technical-spec/3-consensus-protocol/6-settlement-queue.rst

 deposit, but no fraud prover removes the block before its confirmation.
 In that case, the deposit cannot be included in any subsequent block or spent into the reserves.
-Without the refund mechanism based on proof of stranding, the deposit would stay stranded forever at Midgard’s deposit address.
+Without the refund mechanism based on proof of stranding, the deposit would stay stranded forever at Sundial’s deposit address.

 An L1 event is stranded (and can therefore be refunded) if it satisfies